Casper the Friendly Ghost: Harvey Comics

 In 2009, a new Casper comic was published, called Casper and the Spectrals by Arden Entertainment.
 Much like The Man of Steel and Batman: Year One did with their respective characters, it revamped Casper and several other Harvey characters for a new audience.
 After selling 6,400 copies of the first comic, the last two issues were published in 2010.
+Comic book publisher American Mythology picked up the Casper the Friendly Ghost title, and has also published Casper & Wendy and Casper & Hot Stuff.

 Television

 Casper has starred in five television shows: